 Newmark has spent $75 million on its sixth Bunnings for its Hardware Trust.

-The Eastgardens complex, south of Sydney, was offloaded by a private investor which paid the Wesfarmers retailer $56m in 2015 – prior to it being completed.
+The Eastgardens complex, south of Sydney, was offloaded by New Zealand’s Cook Property Group, led by Ben Cook, which paid the Wesfarmers retailer $56m in 2015 – prior to it being completed.

 At that time, the yield was 5.15 per cent.